FAQs

 My water bill recently appears to be rather high, and none of my faucets seem to be leaking.
 Is there anything else that could be causing the sudden increase?

-The first thing you should check is your toilets, make sure they are not leaking.
-Then you can check to make sure your fill valve, inside the tank, is not overflowing through the overflow pipe.
-There is a small tube that should be connected to it; you want to make sure the water level is about 1 inch below the overflow tube or level with the manufacturer’s mark inside the tank.
+Check your toilets, make sure they are not leaking.
+Then check to make sure your fill valve, inside the tank, is not overflowing through the overflow pipe.
 The last thing you can check is your flapper.
 You can do this by adding a couple of drops of some food coloring to your tank water.
 Let it sit for about 15-20 minutes and check to see if the water in your bowl has changed color.
-If it has, then you will need to replace your flapper.
+If it has, you will need to replace your flapper.

 My faucets only drip a little bit every now and then.
 Should I replace them?

-More than likely you will not need to replace the faucet.
-If it is dripping from the spout, then replacing the seats and springs or the ball valve could be all you need to do.
-If it is dripping from the supply lines underneath, a simple tightening of the fittings might solve the problem.
-However, if it is dripping from underneath the faucet itself, you may have to replace it.
-This can be discussed with your plumber.
+If it is dripping from the spout, replacing the seats and springs or the ball valve could be all you need to do.
+If it is dripping from the supply lines underneath, a tightening of the fittings might solve the problem.
+If it is dripping from underneath the faucet itself, you may have to replace it.

 I have checked all my faucets, toilets, and outside hose bib.
 None are running or appear to be leaking, but my meter is still spinning.
 What's going on?

-If you have checked all of your water sources the next step would be to check your meter box and make sure there is no water leaking there.
-After that, you can check your water heater to make sure the overflow pan is not holding water.
-If it is, then either your tank or your relief valve is leaking and needs to be replaced.
-Then look over your yard and see if there are any dark green spots where the grass is richer and too moist.
-If you find a spot like that, you may have a leak on your main water line that would need to be repaired.
+If you have checked your water sources the next step would be to check your meter box and make sure there is no water leak there.
+After that, you check your water heater to make sure the overflow pan is not holding water.
+If it is, then either your tank or your relief valve is leaking.
+Also look over your yard and see if there are any dark green spots where the grass is richer and too moist.
+If you find a spot like that, you may have a leak on your main water line.

 Strange Noises